A complete guide to startup taxes

 Getting Your Startup Finances Organized

-Speaking of bank accounts, it is critical to form separate bank accounts for business and personal, and sometimes can be helpful even for splitting out different aspects of your business.
-Keeping business and personal finances separate is critical to keep you from commingling funds, which if you ever get audited will help keep your personal finances from coming under scrutiny.
+Speaking of bank accounts, it is critical to form separate bank accounts for business and personal use to help simplify the filing of your startup taxes.
+Sometimes, it can even be helpful for splitting different aspects of your business spending.
+Keeping business and personal finances separate is critical to keep you from commingling funds, which, if you ever get audited, will help keep your personal finances from coming under scrutiny.

-Balance sheets are important to running a business, giving a snapshot into the financial health of your enterprise.
-Balance sheets are frequently required for borrowing funds, and it is good to prepare personal balance sheets every so often as well so as to know where your overall investments stand.
+Balance sheets are crucial to running a business, as they can give you an accurate snapshot of the financial health of your enterprise.
+Balance sheets are frequently required for borrowing funds.
+Additionally, preparing personal balance sheets every so often is important to know where your overall investments stand.

-While including a balance sheet on the tax return is not required for partnerships or corporations with gross income under $250,000 and assets under $250,000 for corporations or $1,000,000 for partnerships.
-Businesses with over $10,000,000 in assets must file form M-3.
+Including a balance sheet on a tax return is not required for partnerships or corporations with gross income under $250,000 and assets under $250,000 for corporations or $1,000,000 for partnerships.
+Businesses with over $10,000,000 in assets must file Form M-3.
 Year-end balances one year must always be the starting year balance for the next, and any discrepancies need to be explained.
-Thus even if you haven’t yet reached the stage where it is required to report your balance sheet to the IRS it is a good idea to keep track of it every year so that you have the beginning of year balances correctly maintained when you do reach the level of reporting.
+Thus, even if you haven’t yet reached the stage where it is required to report your balance sheet to the IRS, it is a good idea to keep track of your finances every year so that you have the beginning-of-year balances correctly maintained when you do reach that level of reporting.

 Assets